GrimmNull/Gabazon/README.txt

 Hey, kiddo!
 Have you ever lacked precious resources?
 Were you ever just a netherite ingot away from that long awaited armor?
-Maybe you were hungry and too bussy to cook your own food...
+Maybe you were hungry and too busy to cook your own food...

 Well, I have the perfect solution just for you!